larrye11ison/QueryXLerator/README.md

 # QueryXLerator
-Utility for creating Excel (xlsx) files from SQL Queries
+Utility for creating Excel (xlsx) files from SQL Server Queries

 ## What is this thing?
 Have you ever needed to just create a damn Excel file directly from a SQL query batch?
 This tool does that and then